DaveVoyles/WorkBae/readme.md

 ##Getting Started
 1. Install Node.js[https://nodejs.org/en/download/](Node.js)
+2. Office Graph - Register for a developer key:
 2. Clone the repository with:
 `git clone https://github.com/bitchwhocodes/WorkBae.git` or you can download too :)
 3. Create a .env file at the root of the project.
 This project uses the dotenv node module. https://www.npmjs.com/package/dotenv.
 Your directory should look like this: